sefbkn/ndecred/README.md

 # ndecred
-An implementation the Decred protocol in C#
+A *WIP* implementation the Decred protocol in C#
 --

+* Not all peer messages are handled
+* Transaction script engine does not currently support OP_CHECKSIGALT or OP_CHECKSIGALTVERIFY opcodes.
+* Messages from peers are not indexed
+* Stake transactions are not interpreted as such
+* ... and so much more

 Based on code from https://github.com/decred/dcrd